 We're getting The Batman movie, eventually.
 Yes, the Robert Pattinson-led Batman film is finally going to arrive in theaters next year, as it's finally finished filming.
+And we just got our next big bite, with a new trailer you can watch below.

 Yes, the pandemic caused a massive delay in Robert Pattinson's debut as the Caped Crusader, but all bat-signs point to an incoming release.
 And with it, the excitement ramps up for Matt Reeves' first film in his reboot of the much-loved superhero franchise.